Living Legacies

 Gardner.
 She emphasized the important role Lewis and Tolkien had played in

-promoting early English literature to the rank of a fully serious part of the
+promoting early English literature to the rank of a fully serious part of the curriculum

-scholarship in his own field’.
+in his own field’.
 This memorial essay was published along with a professional

 portrait of a rather dejected-looking Lewis in the Proceedings of the British Academy, Volume 51, now available, like so